olga-polga/Mini-React/README.md

 ## Installation
 ```
-npm install  - installs all packages required by application
+npm install  //installs all packages required by the application
 ```
 ## Build
 ```